Dinky Toys

-Dinky Toys was the brand name for a range of die-cast zamak zinc alloy scale model vehicles, traffic lights, and road signs produced by British toy company Meccano Ltd. They were made in England from 1934 to 1979, at a factory in Binns Road in Liverpool.
+Dinky Toys was a brand of die-cast zamak zinc alloy scale model vehicles, traffic lights, and road signs produced by British toy company Meccano Ltd. They were made in England from 1934 to 1979, at a factory in Binns Road in Liverpool.

-Vehicles commercialised under the "Dinky" name include cars, trucks, aircraft, military, ships.
+Toy vehicles commercialised under the "Dinky" name include cars, trucks, aircraft, military vehicles, and ships.

 Pre-war history

 Dinky 23e model of George Eyston's land record car, "Speed of the Wind".
 The toy was made from 1936 to 1956.

 Frank Hornby established Meccano Ltd. in 1908 to make metal construction sets.
 The company later moved into model railways, with its O gauge clockwork trains appearing in 1920.

 In the early 1930s, Meccano made many types of tinplate and other metal cars, such as its Morgan and BSA three-wheelers, mostly in kit form.
 In 1933, Meccano Ltd issued a series of railway and trackside accessories to complement its O gauge (1/45) Hornby Trains model railway sets.
-The accessories were first called "Hornby Modelled Miniatures", but in the April 1934 issue of Meccano Magazine, they were given the name "Meccano Dinky Toys" for the first time.
+The accessories were first called "Hornby Modelled Miniatures", but in April 1934 issue of Meccano Magazine, they were given the name "Meccano Dinky Toys" for the first time.
 In August 1935, the name Meccano was dropped and the marque became DINKY TOYS, which lasted until 1971.
 By December 1934, the Dinky name was also used for the "Dinky Builder" sets, which were coloured flat metal pieces that could be hinged together to make buildings and vehicles.

-One story about the origin of the "Dinky" name is that it derived from a nickname that a friend gave to Frank Hornby's daughter.
-Another version is that when one of Hornby's daughters-in-law first saw the models, she called them "dinky", a Scottish word meaning "neat" or "fine".
+There are some stories about the origin of the "Dinky" name.
+One story says it derived from a nickname that a friend gave to Frank Hornby's daughter.
+Another story is that when one of Hornby's daughters-in-law first saw the models, she called them "dinky", a Scottish word meaning "neat" or "fine".